The Most Accurate CAT4 Practice Tests

 Does the UK Government set the CAT4?

-The CAT4 was created by GL Assessment independently of the UK government.
-The tests are marked by GL Assessment and the graded papers are returned to the school.
+The CAT4 was developed by GL Assessment independently of the UK Government.

 Is additional time allowed for children with SEND?